April rail strikes: When is the drivers’ walk-out and how will it impact passengers?

 Which rail firms are not involved?

 ScotRail, Transport for Wales, Transport for London (including the Elizabeth line), Merseyrail and “open-access” operators such as Grand Central, Hull Trains and Lumo.
-But their services are crowded on days of industrial action, where they duplicate journeys of strike-hit companies.
+But many of their services will be crowded on days of industrial action, especially where they duplicate journeys of strike-hit companies – such as Lumo from Edinburgh via Newcastle to London.

 When are the train drivers walking out?